benmarwick/ctv-archaeology/README.md

 -    Non-Metric multi-Dimensional Scaling (NMDS) is provided by `isoMDS()` in package MASS and `nmds()` in [ecodist](http://cran.rstudio.com/web/packages/ecodist/index.html). `nmds()`, a wrapper function for `isoMDS()`, is also provided by package [labdsv](http://cran.rstudio.com/web/packages/labdsv/index.html). vegan provides helper function `metaMDS()` for `isoMDS()`, implementing random starts of the algorithm and standardised scaling of the NMDS results.
 The approach adopted by vegan with `metaMDS()` is the recommended approach for ecological data.
 - `corresp()` and `mca()` in MASS provide simple and multiple correspondence analysis respectively. [ca](http://cran.rstudio.com/web/packages/ca/index.html) also provides single, multiple and joint correspondence analysis. `ca()` and `mca()` in ade4 provide correspondence and multiple correspondence analysis respectively, as well as adding homogeneous table analysis with `hta()`.
 Further functionality is also available within vegan co-correspondence is available from cocorresp.
 [FactoMineR](http://cran.rstudio.com/web/packages/FactoMineR/index.html) provides `CA()` and `MCA()` which also enable simple and multiple correspondence analysis as well as associated graphical routines.
 [CAinterprTools](https://github.com/gianmarcoalberti/CAinterprTools) has functions for correspondence analysis and diagnostics.
 -    Seriation methods are available in [seriation](http://cran.rstudio.com/web/packages/seriation/index.html), which includes `bertinplot()` for producing battleship plots, and [CAseriation](https://github.com/gianmarcoalberti/CAseriation) which also has a battleship plotting function.
--    [tabula](https://github.com/nfrerebeau/tabula) provides methods to analyse and visualise archaeological count data (artifacts, faunal remains, etc.) using diversity measures and Ford (1962) and Bertin (1977) diagrams.
+-    [tabula](http://cran.rstudio.com/web/packages/tabula) provides methods to analyse and visualise archaeological count data (artifacts, faunal remains, etc.) using diversity measures and Ford (1962) and Bertin (1977) diagrams.
+- [dimensio](http://cran.rstudio.com/web/packages/dimensio) provides a set of tools to compute, extract, summarize and visualize results of Principal Components Analysis (PCA) and Correspondence Analysis (CA) based on the Singular Value Decomposition (SVD).
+It also includes methods for partial bootstrap validation.

 Dissimilarity coefficients